sirasistant/CDPSfy/README.md

 ### How to configure

++ The server is configured to listen in port 8080.
+You can modify that folder using the env variable 'PORT'

-The project is configured to serv and create audio files in folder 'CDPSfy/media/'.
++ The project is configured to serve and create audio files in folder 'CDPSfy/media/'.

 You can modify that folder using the env variable 'TRACKS_DIR'